Vietnam.vn - Nền tảng quảng bá Việt Nam

-Recently, a tragic death due to rabies occurred in Ia Kly commune, Chu Prong district, Gia Lai province.
+Recently, a tragic death case due to rabies occurred in Ia Kly commune, Chu Prong district, Gia Lai province.

-Recently, a tragic death due to rabies occurred in Ia Kly commune, Chu Prong district, Gia Lai province.
+Recently, a tragic death case due to rabies occurred in Ia Kly commune, Chu Prong district, Gia Lai province.

 This is not the first case of rabies recorded in Vietnam this year, but it reflects people's subjectivity in not promptly seeking medical intervention after being bitten by an animal.

-Recently, a tragic death due to rabies occurred in Ia Kly commune, Chu Prong district, Gia Lai province. |
+Recently, a tragic death case due to rabies occurred in Ia Kly commune, Chu Prong district, Gia Lai province.

 In addition, 10 people who had contact with the girl, including relatives and neighbors, were also bitten and scratched by dogs and were suspected of being exposed to rabies.
 Fortunately, all 10 people had been vaccinated against rabies and showed no signs of illness.

-In Vietnam, an average of 70 people die each year from rabies, although the disease is preventable for both humans and animals by vaccination.
-However, due to low vaccination rates, limited dog and cat management, and inadequate public awareness of rabies, the disease continues to cause many deaths.
+In Vietnam, there are an average of 70 deaths due to rabies each year, although the disease is preventable for both humans and animals by vaccination.
+However, due to low vaccination rates, limited management of dog and cat populations, and inadequate public awareness of rabies, the disease continues to cause many deaths.

 Keep dogs and cats in a safe area: Dogs must be leashed or locked up, and must wear a muzzle when outdoors.
 Do not tease dogs and cats: Children especially need to be educated to avoid dangerous contact with dogs and cats.